Academic Advisement Center

 Policy Statement on Mandatory Placement

-General Education 3
+SUNY General Education 3

 All students at the College are required to complete a group of General Education courses.
 The General Education requirements at Oneonta have been carefully devised to give students opportunities to enrich their own personal intellectual development and contribute to the quality of life of our larger community.
 General Education experiences are designed to help students learn to appreciate a multiplicity of perspectives concerning a wide array of topics and issues while mastering the skills of effective thinking, problem solving, and communication.
-The learning outcomes are defined below, with appropriate attributes in parenthesis.
+The learning outcomes are defined below, with appropriate attributes in parentheses.

 - Only courses that carry an attribute in the Schedule of Classes in the semester they are taken may be used to satisfy SUNY-GER areas.
 Check the attribute column in the Schedule of Classes for SUNY-GER attributes.